friedger/clarity-catamaranswaps/README.md

 # clarity-catamaranswaps
-Smart contracts for swapping assets
+Smart contracts for swapping assets on Stacks and Bitcoin